 BGS·SIGMA is an integrated toolkit for digital geological data capture and mapping, which enables the assembly, capture, interrogation and visualisation of geological information as well as the delivery of digital products and services.

 The benefits of digital data capture using BGS·SIGMA are extensive.
 The system enables data to be gathered in a standardised format through the use of a custom-built data model and pre-defined dictionaries.
-A wide variety of geological information, photographs, sketches and comments are easily collected through the use of tailor-made data-entry forms, and all data are linked to a digital location point on the map.
+A wide variety of geological information, photographs, sketches and comments are easily collected through the use of tailor-made data-entry forms and all data is linked to a digital location point on the map.

 The system enables project teams to start building their digital geological map in the field by merging data collected by multiple geologists, building line work and polygons, and subsequently identifying areas for further investigation.
 This digital data can then be easily incorporated into corporate databases and used in 3D visualisation software such as GeoVisionary once back in the office.

-BGS·SIGMA in use around the globe, above in Malaysian hotel, and below on location in Sierra Leone.
+BGS·SIGMA in use around the globe: in a Malaysian hotel and on location in Sierra Leone.

-The fourth release of the BGS·SIGMA system contains the following updates.
+The fourth release of the BGS·SIGMA system contains these updates:

-- Redesigned data-entry forms result in improved data entry capabilities and ease of use.
+- redesigned data entry forms, resulting in improved data entry capabilities and ease of use

 - Entry of field observation points along with linked data for: